Teaching the SHIC Program

 Please email us with any questions you might have, or to request a skype call to talk through any aspect of running the programs.
 We are always happy to help!

-If you are a teacher or lecturer, get in touch with Catherine Low by emailing email@example.com.
+Get in touch with Catherine Low by emailing firstname.lastname@example.org.